Imogen Zethoven

 Imogen Zethoven AO is an Australian environmental conservationist.
 She was instrumental in the establishment of the Great Barrier Reef Marine Park and has won international recognition for her conservation work.

+Education

 Zethoven was educated at the University of Adelaide where she completed a masters of environmental studies titled "Sustainable development: a critique of perspectives".

+Career

 While working for WWF Australia, Zethoven was awarded the international Fred M. Packard Award in 2004, jointly with Virginia Chadwick, chair and CEO of the Great Barrier Reef Marine Park Authority, for their work "furthering the conservation objectives of protected areas" to the Australian community.